 - 1. From the View menu, select Alarm Log OR click the Alarm Log icon on the Menu Toolbar. - 2.
 Right-click on the alarm you want to acknowledge. - 3.
-Select an action to perform: - Mark As Alarm To mark as a real alarm without leaving comments. - Mark as False Alarm To mark as a false alarm without leaving comments. - Mark as Real Actionable To mark as Actionable.
+Select an action to perform: - Mark as Alarm To mark as a real alarm. - Mark as False Alarm To mark as a false alarm. - Mark as Real Actionable To mark as a real alarm that requires action, for example, security staff should investigate the alarm.

-Adding Digital Input and Output to Maps (ADAM, Phoenix, and Axis Camera I/O devices only)
+Adding Digital Input and Output to Maps